 He laughed ruefully, slapping his forehead.
 “Thank you.
 Yes.
 Yes, of course.”
-He nodded, quickly getting one more sip of coffee, then set the cup down.
+He stole one more sip of coffee, then set the cup down.
 “I need a new head.
 This one’s all worn out.”

-He took a deep breath, puffing out his cheeks as he exhaled, shaking his head.
-“So much to do, so little time…” He turned to his duffle bag, sorting through it.
+He took a deep breath, puffing out his cheeks as he exhaled.
+“So much to do, so little time…” He turned to his duffle bag, rummaging through it.